TomasHubelbauer/agendum/README.md

 - [ ] Implement the distinction between archiving and deleting
 - [ ] Consider a faux context menu using `select` on mobile instead of the item buttons
 - [ ] Allow editing the text inline upon click without the `prompt`
-- [ ] Wait and see if the HTTPS certificate fixes itself and fix URLs or contact GitHub Support